Alex Consani: Career

 Consani signed with IMG Models in August 2019 at age 16 and moved to New York City at age 18.
-She began posting absurdist Gen Z-focused comedic videos on TikTok in 2020 during the COVID-19 pandemic under the username captincroook, also using the moniker Miss Mawma, and gained more than 700 thousand followers by 2022.
+She began posting absurdist Gen Z-focused comedic videos on TikTok in 2020 during the COVID-19 pandemic under the username captincroook, also using the name Miss Mawma, and gained more than 700,000 followers by 2022.

 Consani made her runway debut in New York City for Tom Ford in 2021.
 She was included on GLAAD's 20 Under 20 list, which honors "outstanding young LGBTQ changemakers", for 2022, and walked in runways for Versace and Alexander McQueen during Fall/Winter 2022.
 By 2023, she had more than 1.4 million followers on TikTok.

 Vogue named her one of the standout models of Spring/Summer 2023, during which she walked in runways for Boss by Hugo Boss, Burberry, Chloé, Roberto Cavalli, and Coperni.
 She was featured in Victoria's Secret's reimagining of their Fashion Show, "The Tour '23," which returned to runway format in October 2024 after a five-year hiatus.
 She was the face of Jean Paul Gaultier's collaborative collection with London-based brand Knwls, which was released in September 2023.
 Consani was the exclusive model for Conner Ives' Spring/Summer 2024 collection in collaboration with Depop, "Late Capitalism".

 By early 2024, Consani had over two million followers and over 150 million likes across her videos on TikTok.
 She appeared in the music videos for the JT song "Okay" and for the Charli XCX song "360" in April and May 2024, respectively.
 She was nominated for the Fashion Award for Model of the Year in 2024, making her the first openly transgender woman to be nominated for the award.
 By then, she had over three million followers on TikTok.
 On October 15, 2024, Consani and Valentina Sampaio became the first transgender models to walk in the Victoria's Secret Fashion Show.
 On December 2, 2024, Consani became the first transgender person to win the Fashion Award for Model of the Year.